Kinjal-b/HW16/README.md

 ### Q4.
 What is the role of the loss function in object localization?

+#### Answer:

 The loss function plays a critical role in object localization, serving as a guide for training machine learning models, particularly in the realm of deep learning.
 In object localization tasks, the goal is to predict the location of objects within an image, typically represented by bounding boxes.
 The loss function measures the discrepancy between the predicted bounding boxes and the actual, ground-truth bounding boxes provided during training.
 Here’s           how it contributes to the process:

 1. Quantifying Error
 The loss function quantifies the error or difference between the predicted localization of an object (i.e., the coordinates of the predicted bounding box) and the true localization (the ground-truth bounding box).
 This quantification is crucial for understanding how well the model is performing and where it needs improvement.